ambitioninc/django-entity-event-slack/README.rst

 django-entity-event-slack
 =========================

-Provides a pushable Slack medium for the Django Entity Event framework.
+A pushable Slack medium for the Django Entity Event framework.

 Installation
 ------------